A Dynamic Game Framework for Rational and Persistent Robot Deception With an Application to Deceptive Pursuit-Evasion: Dynamic Target Protection under Deception

 \subsubsection{Comparison with Heuristic Policies}

-We compare the proposed pursuer's strategy with two heuristic ones to demonstrate its efficiency in counting deception.
+We compare the proposed pursuer's control policy with two heuristic ones to demonstrate its efficacy in counter-deception\footnote{ The supplementary materials include a video demo that compares the proposed policy's trajectory and performance with two heuristic policies. }.
 The first heuristic policy is to repeat the attacker's trajectory with a one-stage delay; i.e., the pursuer applies the action so that $x_1^{k+1}=x_2^k, \forall k\in \mathcal{K}\setminus \{K\}$.
 The pursuer does not need to apply Bayesian learning and we name this policy as \textit{direct following}.
 The second heuristic policy for the pursuer is to stay at the initial location until her truth-revealing stage $k_1^{tr}$ and then head toward the evader's expected final-stage location in the remaining stages.
-We call the second policy \textit{conservative} because the pursuer does not take proactive actions until she has identified the evader's type.
-Although pursuers under both heuristic policies manage to stay close to the evader at the final stage, Fig. \ref{fig:bechmark} shows that both heuristic policies result in much more costs than the proposed optimal strategy does over $K$ stages.
+The second policy is \textit{conservative} because the pursuer does not take proactive actions until she identifies the evader's type.

+Let player $i$'s \textit{ex-post cumulative cost} $\hat{V}_i^{0:k}:=\sum_{h=0}^k g_i^{h}, \forall k\in \mathcal{K}$, be a real-time evaluation of the online algorithm.
+Although a pursuer under both heuristic policies manages to stay close to the evader at the final stage, Fig. \ref{fig:bechmark} shows that both heuristic policies are more costly than the proposed equilibrium strategy in the long run.